Independence weights for causal inference with continuous treatments: Introduction

+Finally, we propose a new approach for estimating weights, which we call the distance covariance optimal weights (DCOWs), by optimizing our measure.
+The proposed weights directly aim to mitigate dependence between the treatment and confounders; our error decomposition illustrates that the DCOWs reduce finite sample dependence and thus source of error due to confounding in a weighted nonparametric estimate of the ADRF.
+In other words, the DCOWs aim to create a pseudo population where treatment and confounders are statistically independent.
+Our weight construction approach does not require modeling a conditional density, careful tuning of hyperparameters, or choosing which moments of covariates and treatment to decorrelate, making it readily accessible and easy to use for practitioners with varying degrees of statistical sophistication.

-We provide some theoretical results for our proposal, showing that our weights indeed induce independence between treatment and covariates and that, with a small penalty on the variability of the weights, our proposal results in the same convergence rate as a nonparametric regression estimate of the ADRF in a scenario with no confounding.
-Although adding a penalty to reduce weight variability involves the inclusion of a tuning parameter, our proposed approach rarely results in weights with large variability even without penalization, so careful tuning of the parameter that controls weight variability is rarely necessary, as evidenced by our simulation studies, which investigate a wide variety of scenarios with strong and complex confounding and scenarios with moderately high-dimensional confounding, in all of which we allow the tuning parameter to remain at its default value.
+We provide some theoretical results for our proposal, showing that our weights indeed reduce dependence between treatment and covariates and fully induce independence asymptotically.
+Further, we show that with a small penalty on the variability of the weights, our proposal results in the same convergence rate as a nonparametric regression estimate of the ADRF in a scenario with no confounding.
+Although adding a penalty to reduce weight variability involves the inclusion of a tuning parameter, our proposed approach rarely results in weights with large variability even without penalization.
+Careful tuning of the parameter that controls weight variability is rarely necessary, as evidenced by our simulation studies, which investigate a wide variety of scenarios with strong and complex confounding and scenarios with moderately high-dimensional confounding, in all of which we fix the tuning parameter to its default value.